If you run an online store, you’re always trying to boost your sales. Here’s how to increase the conversion rate of your ecommerce site.

 - Your site is too slow.
 Speed up your site.

 A very effective way to reduce shopping cart abandonment rates is following up by email (263% improvement in the linked test).
-Another company got 500% ROI with shopping cart abandonment campaign.
+Movies Unlimited got a 500% ROI with shopping cart abandonment campaign.
 SmileyCookie recaptured even 29% of the abandoned carts.

 How many companies do this?
 Listrak shopped Top 1000 retailer sites, added items to a shopping cart, began the checkout process by adding first & last name, e-mail address and phone number, and then abandoned the carts before completing a purchase.
 They then tracked whether retailers responded with e-mails and analyzed the contents of any follow-up e-mails retailers sent.